Skip to content

 Do I have to pay tax on my pension?

 The vast majority of pensioners do not have to pay tax on their pension because a certain percentage of the pension is tax-free.
 If the pension started in 2005 or earlier, only 50 percent of the pension payments are taxable.
-The percentage of the taxable portion increases by two percentage points for each new pension year until 2020, and by one percentage point for each year from 2021 onwards, so that 100 percent of the pension is taxable when it begins in 2040.
+The percentage of the taxable portion increases by two percentage points for each new pension cohort until 2020, by one percentage point in 2021 and 2022 and then by 0.5 percentage points from 2023, so that when a pension begins in 2058, 100% of it will be taxable.

-As a rule, a tax liability currently arises if there is other income (e.g. rental income, remuneration for secondary employment, spouse's salary income) or if a widow's pension is drawn in addition to one's own pension.
+As a rule, a tax liability currently arises if there is other income (e.g. rental income, remuneration for secondary employment, salary income of the spouse) or if a widow's pension is drawn in addition to one's own pension.

 Note